deepsm007/tools/rh-pre-commit/README.md

 ---
 repos:
   - repo: https://gitlab.corp.redhat.com/infosec-public/developer-workbench/tools.git
-    # This will be `rh-pre-commit-2.0.0` once things are merged in and the docs will explain how
-    # to set this up.
-    rev: 2.0.0
+    rev: rh-pre-commit-2.0.0
     hooks:
-      # If you have not run this hook on your system before, it will prompt you to
+      # If you have not run this hook on your system before, it may prompt you to
       # log in for patterns, and you will need to try again.
       #
       # Docs: https://source.redhat.com/departments/it/it-information-security/leaktk/leaktk_components/rh_pre_commit
       - id: rh-pre-commit
       # - id: rh-pre-commit.commit-msg # Optional for commit-msg attestation
 ```
-*Note: You will need to [install pre-commit](https://pre-commit.com/#install) and it's hooks*
+**NOTE:** For this method to work, you will need to [install pre-commit](https://pre-commit.com/#install)
+and the relevant hooks in your repo. `rh-pre-commit` requires pre-commit's `pre-commit`
+hook to be installed, and `rh-pre-commit.commit-msg` requires pre-commit's `commit-msg`
+hook to be installed.
+(This also works with rh-multi-pre-commit with local config
+enabled for the repo.
+It just may run the checks twice if you're running it through
+rh-multi-pre-commit.)

 ## Notifications About Updates